 If progesterone levels in your pregnant dog drop low enough she may be at risk of losing her pup(s).
 A simple blood test will usually determine whether your dog’s pregnancy loss was due to plummeting progesterone levels.
 Often, if progesterone levels are monitored throughout pregnancy and treated with medication when low, losses can be avoided.

 A dog with very low progesterone levels will usually be unable to carry the litter for the full 63-67 days.
-The hormone imbalance can cause numerous issues from uterine bleeding to contractions, resulting in premature labour.
+The hormone imbalance can cause numerous issues from uterine bleeding to contractions, resulting in premature labor.
 If your dog has a history of one or more spontaneous early-term miscarriages, you may want to discuss starting her off on progesterone supplements as soon as she conceives because once she starts to abort her pup(s), there is no stopping it.

 There are several inherited disorders and diseases that may cause a spontaneous abortion in your female dog.
 Endocrine disorders such as Cushing’s disease, hypothyroidism and hypoadrenocorticism are commonly associated with pregnancy losses.
 If your dog has any of these disorders, she may be prone to recurrent miscarriages or complications.